Laos moves ahead with plan for third contentious Mekong dam

 The Mekong River Commission, an organization that groups together Laos, Cambodia, Vietnam and Thailand for joint management of the river, said in a statement it has received notice from Laos that it will undertake a process of consultation about the Pak Beng dam.

+It has already begun preparatory work for the 912 megawatt Pak Beng dam in the northern province of Oudomxay and the official Lao News Agency reported in July that construction would begin in early 2017.

-Critics of the dams say they will damage wild fisheries and a rice bowl delta that support 60 million people in the region.
-The river basin is already under pressure from dozens of dams already built on Mekong tributaries.
+Critics of the dams say they will damage wild fisheries and a rice bowl delta that feeds 60 million people in the region.
+The river basin is already under pressure from dozens of dams built on Mekong tributaries.

 The commission's relevance as a transboundary organization has been undermined by Laos, as well as its own internal failings.
 Foreign donors have cut financial assistance and the commission's staff numbers have been slashed.